 - New Venture Finance and Funding Sources for Entrepreneurial Opportunities

 - Social Entrepreneurship

 - Women and Minorities in New Ventures

-New Course Launching Spring 2014: ENT 2802 Entrepreneurship and Contemporary Society.
+New Course Launched Spring 2014: ENT 2802 Entrepreneurship and Contemporary Society.
 This course is open to all Florida State University students with no prerequisites.
 In this course, students develop their ability to think entrepreneurially, learn to increase their ability to properly frame problems, and transfer course material to real-life, out-of-class settings along with several other objectives.
 If students are ready to gain insight from actual entrepreneurs, the problems they recognize, the solutions they derive, and the ventures they create, ENT 2802 will whet their appetite for entrepreneurship.
 Additionally, ENT 2802 qualifies as an elective course for both the major and minor in Entrepreneurship.

-In addition to directing entrepreneurial coursework, The Jim Moran Institute hosts several yearly events including business plan competitions and Collegiate Entrepreneur's Organization (CEO) speakers and meetings.
+The Jim Moran Institute hosts several yearly events including business plan competitions and Collegiate Entrepreneur's Organization (CEO) speakers and meetings.